 B.A.
 Economics, University of Ljubljana, Slovenia University

 Ph.D.
-Joint Ph.D. in Public Policy, Indiana University, Bloomington
+Joint Ph.D. in Public Policy and International Relations, Indiana University, Bloomington

 I believe that formal education should equip students with conceptual tools as well as train them to apply these tools to practical issues.
 The nature of IAS provides ample opportunities to accomplish this dual goal.
 I impart knowledge through multiple routes.
 My lectures focus on theoretical and conceptual issues as well as on their policy implications.
 I use simulation games to illustrate both theoretical issues as well as the use of policy instruments.
 Rather than passively studying the presented material, my students take an active role in the learning process.
 They engage in individual and group research projects on topics close to their interests.
 I require that my students regularly write me memos in which they reflect on and critique the required readings.
 I provide regular feedback on these memos and incorporate them in our in-class discussions.
 For me, teaching is a life-long opportunity to learn from my students and their work.